drmrlong/me/management-style.md

 My definition of an ideal meeting is a goal for the meeting, a reasonable number of active attendees (and avoiding the "too many cooks" problem), and someone keep us all accountable.
 I also need some work on executing these.

 I would prefer to start on time.
 I also believe everyone's time here is equally important.
-If a meeting starts to go over, I will leave to avoid being late for other people.
+If a meeting starts to go over, I will try to leave to avoid being late for other people.
 I am trying to be more aware and active about this, so please call me out when I fail.
 I also encourage everyone here to do the same.

 If you send me a deck or doc before the meeting to pre-read, I promise to do so.
 If I don't, I will admit it to save you (and everyone) time.